3500 calorie hypertrophy diet

 Example of a 3500 calorie diet for hypertrophy

-Diet to increase muscle mass with about 3500 calories, aimed at those who want to gain quality weight and are looking for a diet rich in protein.
+Diet to increase muscle mass with around 3500 calories, aimed at those who want to gain quality weight and are looking for a diet rich in protein.

 Adjust according to your results, increasing or decreasing the amounts of food.

-All foods can be substituted for similar ones, this is just an example of a diet plan that can be used to gain muscle mass with about 3500 calories.
+All foods can be replaced with similar ones, this is just an example plan of a diet that can be used to gain muscle mass with around 3500 calories.

 Don't forget, this is just a generic diet, and if you want to learn how to build your own, check out our article How to go on a diet.

-So here's an example of a 3500 calorie diet with the goal of hypertrophy/muscle mass gain.
+Here is an example of a 3500 calorie diet with the aim of hypertrophy/muscle mass gain.

 Breakfast